molcikas/photon/README.md

 ### Querying and Updating [Aggregates](https://martinfowler.com/bliki/DDD_Aggregate.html)

 Aggregates are queried by ID and should be loaded and saved as whole units.
 Lazy loading is not supported.
-This helps ensure that the invariants are properly enforced by the aggregate and that the aggregate is not corrupted in the database due to only partially saving it.
+This helps ensure that the invariants are properly enforced by the aggregate and ensures that the aggregate is saved in a consistent state into the database.

 ```java
 try(PhotonTransaction transaction = photon.beginTransaction())